AbidGuroo/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-2/exercise-2.md

 Investigate the `green201501` table within your lakehouse, and seek insights about the dataset.
 Additionally, inquire how to compute the average trip distance and fare amount by each payment type.

 ## 2.1.1.
 Accessing Copilot
-Select the Copilot icon found in the notebooks ribbon.
-This action opens the Copilot chat panel and creates a new cell at the top of your notebook.
+Select the `Copilot` icon found in the notebooks ribbon.
+This action opens the Copilot chat panel.
+When you click on `Get started` and it creates a new cell at the top of your notebook.
 Note: This cell is essential for initializing a Spark session within a Fabric notebook and must be executed for Copilot to function correctly.
-Future releases may introduce alternative initialization methods.
+Future releases may introduce alternative initialization methods and this step might not longer be necessary.
 ![Step](../screenshots/2/1.jpg)

 ## 2.1.2.
 Get Started with Copilot